Why Does My Mouse Keep Freezing? 15 Easy Fixes

 Search Control panel

-2. Once that opens up, head to the search option and just type in “Mouse“.
+2. Once it opens up, head to the search option and type “Mouse“.

 Type mouse in the search bar

-3. From here, click on Mouse settings to open up a menu box.
+3. Click on Mouse settings to open a menu box.

 Select Mouse settings

-4. Next, head to the “Pointer Options” tab and uncheck the box next to “Enhance pointer precision“.
-Lastly, press the OK button and you are good to go.
+4. Go to the “Pointer Options” tab and uncheck the box next to “Enhance pointer precision“.
+Lastly, press the OK button, and you’re good to go.

 Power options > Uncheck box